dgaydukov/cert-aws/sa/files/sa.md

 * self-managed - you create iam roles in target account that account in which stack set is deployed
 * service-managed - if you deploy stacks in account managed by aws org, you don't have to create roles (they would be created automatically under-the-hood)
-Stack instance - reference to a stack in target account within region (can exist without stack, if stack can't be created, stack instance - shows the reason).
+Stack instance - reference to a stack in target account within region (can exist without stack, if stack can't be created, stack instance - shows the reason). stack capabilities - f you try to create create stack with role with name you may get: `An error occurred (InsufficientCapabilitiesException) when calling the UpdateStack operation: Requires capabilities : [CAPABILITY_NAMED_IAM]`.
+You need to pass `--capabilities=CAPABILITY_NAMED_IAM` in order to succeed.
+There are 3 types of capabilities:
+* CAPABILITY_IAM - when your stack has a role without name
+* CAPABILITY_NAMED_IAM - when your stack has a role with name
+* CAPABILITY_AUTO_EXPAND - when your stack contains macros

 ###### S3
 S3 (Simple Storage Service) used for: